Why Emmanuel English?

 The structure of the Cambridge English degree is designed to guide you through the history of literary writing and study, affording increasing opportunities to develop your strengths and specialisms as you progress.
 The first two years (Part I of the English ‘Tripos’, or degree) help you map the chronology of literature in English: week by week, term by term, you will chart a course through the periods of literary history from 1300 (earlier if you choose) to the present day.
 Accompanying your enquiries into, for example, Chaucerian, Shakespearean, Romantic or modern poetry and prose will be intensive teaching in the core skills of close reading, and a continual dialogue concerning diverse critical approaches to literature.
 Throughout this process, your Director of Studies will remain a constant presence, but will also ensure that the best available specialist teaching from across the university is provided in the relevant field of study – this can be particularly important for dissertations and other coursework.
-Assessment at this stage (the end of your second year) revises and consolidates the work you’ve covered so far, but has no bearing on the final class of your Cambridge degree.
+Assessment at this stage (at the end of each year) revises and consolidates the work you've covered so far.

 Once you reach your final year (Part II of the English Tripos), you are rewarded for the groundwork you’ve laid down: both the compulsory and optional elements of this third year open you to deeper and more challenging questions, and the chance to branch out or return to special areas of academic endeavour.
 Autonomous research continues, in a dissertation or extended essay of up to 7500 words; big ideas and detailed critical skills are deployed in the ‘Tragedy’ and ‘Practical Criticism’ papers taken by all undergraduates at this stage.
 In addition you will be able to select two papers from a wide range and rich mixture, specialising in one author, period or form, exploring visual culture, manuscripts or stage conventions, or the history of literary theory.